FAQ

 ANSWER:

-Gas Station at Idaho City
+Gas Station in Idaho City

 "Can I get gas at Idaho City?"